orcfax/code-review/README.md

 the person maintaining this code in five-years time.
 They are usually made up of a title and a body.

-- Title: 50 characteers max.
+- Title: 50 characters max.
 - Title style: imperative mode of the form (If applied, this commit will ) `Add vcrpy to the test coverage`.
 - Body: 72 characters line-length.